-194 Economic Regulation of Network Service Providers, and Price and Revenue Regulation of Gas Services draft rule determination that the AER has considerable discretion in setting the control mechanism for alternative control services under NER clauses 6.2.5(a)-(b) and 6.2.6(b)-(c) and so may impose requirements that only permit the NSP to recover such costs associated with the provision of alternative control services as are appropriately allocated to those services.
+Nevertheless, some submissions on the directions paper stated that the AER's proposal would result in customers of alternative control services being over-compensated through a revenue decrement as well as a separate control mechanism, and that alternative control services should be excluded.
+The Commission considered in the draft rule determination that the AER has considerable discretion in setting the control mechanism for alternative control services under NER clauses 6.2.5(a)-(b) and 6.2.6(b)-(c) and so may impose requirements that only permit the NSP to recover such costs associated with the provision of alternative control services as are appropriately allocated to those services.
 Therefore, in respect of distribution, the shared assets cost adjustment mechanism would only deal with the circumstance where the asset is used to provide a standard control service.